Warning – This article contains spoilers for anyone who has not seen the movie Lady Bird.

-These two questions are in reality interconnected, as it is through desire that we leave the family.
+These two questions whilst posed separately, are in reality interconnected, as it is through desire that we leave the family.
 However, in a family where the roles are blurred, and for a young woman whose desire has always had to be curtailed to cope with her mother’s envy, the two questions are complex and the unconscious conflict immense.
 The unconscious imposition on Christine is that the must not be thought about – as is the case with any young women whose mother envies her.

 From the opening scenes, we see a mother who struggles to see her daughter as separate to her – Christine is as though an extension of her mother.
-She clearly loves her, but also invests her own unfulfilled desires into her which places enormous pressure on Christine.
+She clearly loves her daughter, but also invests her own unfulfilled desires into her which places enormous pressure on Christine.
 This is suffocating for Lady Bird, to the extent that in an early scene, she flings herself from the car to escape the literal confines of being with her mother – a both literally and symbolically powerful moment: existence is impossible with her mother and hurling herself from a moving vehicle is less a thought-out action of leaving, than a murderous gesture – self destructive to her and to her mother.

 An Envious Mother

-Lady Bird understands, like so many of us who have had envious mothers, that she needs to ‘split off’ (disavow) her desire and get it met secretly, if at all.
+Lady Bird understands, like so many of us who have had envious mothers, that she needs to ‘split off’ (disavow) her desire and that it can only be met secretly, if at all.
 Or she can turn it into something destructive.
-Both choices aim to protect her relationship with her mother.
+Both choices aim to unconsciously protect her relationship with her mother.

 She gets in with the exciting, but bad crowd and swaps her boyfriend (who it turns out is gay meaning he cannot provide her with an exit from the family) for an aloof boy who, like his friends, is nihilistic in his outlook on life.
-Neither her gay boyfriend nor her disinterested one will help her leave her family, as neither contain her true desire.
+Neither her gay boyfriend, nor her disinterested one, will help her leave her family, as neither contain her true desire.
 Here Lady Bird seems to be asking herself less about her own desire and more about that of others: who am I for others and what do they want from me?
 A question she asks herself repeatedly in the relationship to her mother for it is the only question she knows how to pose.